mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 Do we need to wait for re-election after the first test?
 ``````````````````````````````````````````````````````````

-Since test setup requires an insert into a collection, a primary must exist, so subsequent tests will block in server selection until a primary is available again.
+Since test setup requires creation of a collection, a primary must exist, so subsequent tests will block in server selection until a primary is available again.